Defense rests in murder trial of Philadelphia abortion doctor

 Dr. Kermit Gosnell, 72, is charged with killing four infants during botched abortions and a woman who underwent an abortion and died at a nearby hospital after the procedure at his Women's Medical Society clinic in urban West Philadelphia.

-He could face the death penalty if convicted in the case in Common Pleas Court in Philadelphia that focuses on whether or not the infants were born alive and then killed.
+He could face the death penalty if convicted in the case in Common Pleas Court in Philadelphia.

-The charges against Gosnell and nine of his employees have rekindled the debate in the United States about late-term abortions.

 Gosnell's defense lawyer, John McMahon, characterized the prosecution of his client, who is black, as "elitist, racist."
 He said there was no evidence that the babies were delivered alive, noting "the first rule of homicide is someone has to be alive."

-Note: (Editor's Note: This story contains graphic material that may upset some readers)